 (c) Thousand megawatt-hours.

-Gross margin of Americas increased $1,266 million in the first nine months of 2001 as compared to the first nine months of 2000, primarily as a result of increased earnings from both power and gas marketing operations.
+Gross margin of Americas, excluding the impact of a change in value of Enron’s contingent obligation to Whitewing (Whitewing Obligation) discussed in Note 8 to the Consolidated Financial Statements, increased $1,271 million in the first nine months of 2001 as compared to the first nine months of 2000, primarily as a result of increased earnings from both power and gas marketing operations.
 The sale of five peaking power plants in 2001 favorably impacted gross margin from power marketing.
 The power and gas intermediation businesses both benefited from price volatility in the 2001.
 Gross margin from merchant investments was lower in the first nine months of 2001 as compared to the same period of 2000 primarily due to a decline in the value of investments in 2001 and a significant increase in the value of power-related investments in 2000.
+The Whitewing Obligation resulted in a decrease in revenues of approximately $773 million with a corresponding increase in equity in earnings.

-Operating expenses increased by $91 million in the first three quarters of 2001 compared to the same period in 2000 primarily due to the growth of Americas’ commodity intermediation business.
+Operating expenses increased by $97 million in the first three quarters of 2001 compared to the same period in 2000 primarily due to the growth of Americas’ commodity intermediation business.
 Depreciation and amortization increased $61 million primarily as a result of increased amortization related to intangible assets acquired in the second quarter of 2001 and other assets and depreciation associated with computer equipment placed into service in 2001.

-Equity in earnings decreased $173 million in the first nine months of 2001 as compared to the same period of 2000 primarily as a result of the decline in the value of merchant investments held by unconsolidated equity affiliates combined with increases in the value of merchant investments during the first nine months of 2000.
+Equity in earnings, excluding the impact of the Whitewing Obligation, decreased $173 million in the first nine months of 2001 as compared to the same period of 2000 primarily as a result of the decline in the value of merchant investments held by unconsolidated equity affiliates combined with increases in the value of merchant investments during the first nine months of 2000.

 Europe and Other